capriosa/vuepress-deploy/README.md

 # VuePress Deploy

-This is a Starter template for a [VuePress](https://vuepress.vuejs.org) site and/or a Progressive Web App (PWA)
+This is a Starter template for a [VuePress](https://vuepress.vuejs.org) site and/or a Progressive Web App (PWA).

 ## One-click Deploy